eksctl-io/eksctl/userdocs/src/gitops-quickstart.md

 This will load gitops Quick Start manifests into your repo.
 It will use templating to add your cluster name and region to the configuration so that cluster components that need those values can work (e.g. `alb-ingress`).

+If you fetch the latest changes to your configuration repository, you will see that eksctl has updated it with the templated files from the Quick Start.
+The next time Flux syncs from this repo, it will start updating the cluster with the current configuration.

 In our case we are going to see these new arrivals in the cluster: